BDS-001/LootScout/README.md

 ### Proxy Server Setup

-The included Vercel proxy server (`vercel-proxy/`) allows shared API access:
+LootScout includes two proxy server options for shared API access:

+#### Option 1: Cloudflare Worker (Recommended)

+The Cloudflare Worker proxy (`proxies/cloudflare-worker/`) provides fast, global edge computing:

+1. Navigate to the `proxies/cloudflare-worker/` directory
+2. Install dependencies: `npm install`
+3. Configure your API key in `wrangler.jsonc` or set as environment variable
+4. Deploy to Cloudflare: `npm run deploy`
+5. Update `VITE_PROXY_URL` in your extension's `.env` file with the worker URL
+6. The proxy validates requests from browser extensions only

+#### Option 2: Vercel Proxy

+The Vercel proxy server (`proxies/vercel-proxy/`) offers serverless edge functions:

+1. Navigate to the `proxies/vercel-proxy/` directory
-1. Deploy the proxy to Vercel
+2. Deploy the proxy to Vercel
-2. Set `GG_DEALS_API_KEY` environment variable on Vercel
+3. Set `GG_DEALS_API_KEY` environment variable on Vercel
-3. Update `VITE_PROXY_URL` in your extension's `.env` file
+4. Update `VITE_PROXY_URL` in your extension's `.env` file with the Vercel function URL
-4. The proxy validates requests from browser extensions only
+5. The proxy validates requests from browser extensions only

 ## Project Structure